 If the work has been done to spec and everything is within tolerance, then there should be virtually no difference in accuracy between dial up and dial down, since the balance wheel is spinning like a top on either one of its pivots in both of those positions.

 Additional timing is available at standard bench rates for the other four positions, but keep in mind that a $15 Casio will spank even the best railroad watch over the long run.
 In other words, these mechanical antiques are simply not capable of quartz time.

 Static timing is easy, like a clock that just sits there in one position on a shelf in your warm living room with the weights constantly pulling straight down.
-If I know that a customer does not intend to carry a given piece, but display it running instead in a fixed position, then I will simply time the watch for that one position for greater accuracy.
+If a customer does not intend to carry a given piece, but instead display it running in a single fixed position, then we will simply time the watch for that one position for greater accuracy.